AstraZeneca/runnable/docs/concepts/dag.md

 ---
 !!!
 Note

-    Maximum run time is just a defintion in the dag and the actual implementation depends upon the mode of execution.
+    Maximum run time is just a definition in the dag and the actual implementation depends upon the mode of execution.

     For example, interactive modes can completely ignore the maximum run time.